uvic-teach/project-m1-team9/README.md

 ### New Document

 Select new document.
 Changes file type to png so that you can link directly to it in Markdown files and they render instantly.

-# Feature Contribution

-Create a new branch with a descriptive lowercase name in your preferred Git interface (GUI, CLI, etc.)
-Commit any diagrams in relation to your feature branch in /Assets/ per the [how-to-create-diagrams](https://github.com/uvic-teach/project-m1-team9/tree/main#how-to-create-diagrams) section above.
-Create pull request when you wish to merge your feature into main - add comments if necessary and have it review by one other person on the team.

 ## EDMapService